Swarngoldi/SmartInvest/README.md

 # 💼 SmartInvest Basket

-**SmartInvest Basket** is a personalized stock investment tool that generates optimized stock baskets tailored to an individual's income and risk profile (High/Low).
-It empowers users to make **data-driven investment decisions** through diversified portfolios based on themes and sectors.
+**SmartInvest Basket** is a personalized stock investment tool that creates customized stock baskets based on an individual's income and risk profile (High/Low).
+The baskets are diversified across various themes and sectors, aiming to deliver high growth potential.
+Each basket includes a list of carefully selected stocks that are ranked using a combined score of fundamental analysis, technical indicators, and news sentiment analysis, ensuring smart and data-driven investment decisions.
 ---

 ## 🧠 Key Features